wejkey/SoneMC/README.md

 - Join the community on [Discord](https://discord.gg/).
 - Visit the Spigot page for updates and discussions: [SoneMC on Spigot](https://www.spigotmc.org/members/sonemc.2226356/).
+- Visit the official website for more details: [SoneMC Website](https://wejkey.github.io/sonemc/).

 ## License